phievo/phievo/docs/source/howto.md

   "freq": 50 # Keep the same saving frequency
 }
 ```
-When the seed and the generation are not set or `None`, φ-evo will search for the last backuped generation in the seed with highest index.
+When the seed and the generation are not set or `None`, φ-evo will search for the last backup-ed generation in the seed with highest index.

 ## Pareto evolution